Profile information

 Help

-Duties can be somewhat tailored to your skills but may include: undertaking the twice-daily feed runs (morning and afternoon), daily cleaning of stable, poultry coops and yards, undertaking health checks, some maintenance work, monitoring flock movements and assisting with the care of ill, elderly and baby animals, Gardening/fence maintenance/other projects, Helping with market stalls and events.
+Duties include: undertaking the twice-daily feed runs (morning and afternoon), daily cleaning of stable, poultry coops and yards, undertaking health checks, some maintenance work, monitoring flock movements and assisting with the care of ill, elderly, special needs and baby animals, Gardening/fence maintenance/other projects, Helping collect feed and veggies for the animals, Helping with market stalls and events.
 Additional tasks may be required when new rescues or vulnerable animals arrive at the sanctuary.

-The daily feed runs are undertaken between 8 am-10 am and 4-5 pm in winter (7-9am and 5-6pm in Summer), with additional tasks undertaken between 10 am-4 pm as required.
-There will be downtime each day for you to hang out with the animals, go for a walk etc. Generally, 20-30 hours of work spread over 6 days per week is required.
+The daily feed runs are undertaken between 7:30 am-9:30 am and 3:30-4:30 pm in winter (7-9am and 5-6pm in Summer), with additional tasks undertaken between 10 am-1 pm as required.
+There will be downtime each day for you to hang out with the animals, go for a walk etc.

 Languages spoken